steipete/Aspects/README.md

 Aspects v1.4.1 [![Build Status](https://travis-ci.org/steipete/Aspects.svg?branch=master)](https://travis-ci.org/steipete/Aspects)
 ==============

-Delightful, simple library for aspect oriented programming by [@steipete](http://twitter.com/steipete).
+A delightful, simple library for aspect oriented programming by [@steipete](http://twitter.com/steipete).

 **Think of Aspects as method swizzling on steroids.
 It allows you to add code to existing methods per class or per instance**, whilst thinking of the insertion point e.g. before/instead/after.
 Aspects automatically deals with calling super and is easier to use than regular method swizzling.